sushant12/erlang_course/README.md

   - Taking some time finishing the rescursion section.
 Did some research on n piece assignemnt.
 I am comfortable with 2D n piece problem but not other dimensions.

 **Link to work**: https://gist.github.com/sushant12/af80670e7923f43c7e8d0dbe37d82c6b

+### Day 5: May 7, 2020

+**Today's Progress**:
+  - I didnt watch any course videos today.
+I explored the erlang website and found some free books to read.
+I read about the erlang shell and wanted to look into its source code but it's written in C and I dont know C.

+**Link to work**: